yairm210/Unciv/docs/Modders/Mod-file-structure/3-Map-related-JSON-files.md

 Each line means "if the tile content is this... then combine the following png images".
 The key part follows a specific order and must match in its entirety, meaning "Plains+Forest" is not valid for "Plains+Forest+Deer", and when it matches no other image layering is done except roads and units (I think - _WIP_).

 When TileSetConfig's for the same Tileset are combined, for the first three properties the last mod wins, while ruleVariants are merged, meaning only an entry with the same key overwrites an earlier entry.
+(TODO)

 ## Stats